trust-rust/rust-ownership/TUTORIAL.md

 Rust is my favorite language, hands down.
 This wasn't always the case, even after I had started using the language.
 But now it is.
 This is the first post in a series of 3 that goes over some of the features of Rust that have landed it squarely atop the language pile for me.

-First however, I'd like to take a bit of time explaning the history of my journey to Rust.
+First however, I'd like to take a bit of time to explain the history of my journey to Rust.

-I was really introduced to programming in college.
+I was introduced to programming in college.
 C was the language and it was painful for me.
 Next was assembly, which somehow was worse.
 Finally, my senior year I took a class on C++.
 However, there was this new language on the block called Java and they had decided to teach us both at the same time.
 Java was easy for me to understand and use.
 When I graduated and got my first job, it was Java.
 I loved Java for a long time.
 As I gained more experience, I began to see some of the warts.
 They weren't terrible, but they were certainly there (NPEs anyone?).
 About 13 years into my career using Java, a co-worker introduced me to Clojure.
 My programming world changed again.
-What were these wonderous concepts in functional programming?
+What were these wondrous concepts in functional programming?
 I started learning as much as I could about the concepts.
-This included attendeing a local functional programming group.
+This included attending a local functional programming group.
 I still attend this group and still learn about new tools to use in my programming career.
 It was also the place that I was introduced to Rust.
-After hearing about Rust at this meetup I decided to give it a try.
+After hearing about Rust at this meetup, I decided to give it a try.
 If I recall correctly, the Rust team had just released version 0.6.
 I was hooked almost immediately.

 The journey to my favorite language was filled with potholes.
 Rust can be a bear to learn.
-If you do any digging you'll eventually come across stories about people fighting the borrow checker and losing.
+If you do any digging, you'll eventually come across stories about people fighting the borrow checker and losing.
 My only advice is this:  Give the language a try.
 If you get stuck, set it down for a few weeks.
 Come back fresh and give the language another go.
-I had to re-frame how I thought about problems when programming with Rust, but in the end I think this makes me a better programmer and I now rank Rust as my favorite.
+I had to re-frame how I thought about problems when programming with Rust, but in the end I think this makes me a better programmer.
+I now rank Rust as my favorite.

 So, with that behind us, what is it about Rust that I love.